Subscribe to our newsletter for FREE pet updates

 Consider Fermenting Jicama

-Jicama can be fermented through homemade techniques,20 potentially improving its health benefits.
-As you know, I'm a big believer in the goodness of fermented vegetables, as these are optimally digestible for dogs and cats.
+Jicama can be fermented through homemade techniques,20 potentially improving its health benefits, as fermented vegetables are optimally digestible for dogs and cats.
 Furthermore, they seed the gut with more probiotics, as well as act as chelators and detoxifiers.

 If your pet dives in right away when offered fermented vegetables, that's great!
 For pets who are not open to this idea yet, start by mixing a bland veggie, such as a small amount of minced zucchini, with their food.
 It's an efficient way of adding more nutrients without upping caloric intake.